hrokr/International-Maritime-Piracy/README.md

 - [ ] Post dataset to Kaggle so others can get some benefit.
 - [ ] Do a bit of analysis to see what trends can be seen.
 This will also be useful for a Kaggle dataset.
 - [ ] Dash site
+- [ ] Datsette of finished database shared back to NGA in the event they might find it useful.

 Update 15 Jun.
 Recieved email from NGA.
 It seemed a mix of low priority, non-comittal, and "this is the way it's always been done".
 Asked for clarification.
 If this goes nowhere, I'll make changes and provide them but focus on getting it on Kaggle first.